The Galaxy Note 8 isn't Samsung's only dual-camera phone now

 It seems that for Samsung, the dual camera floodgates are open, with or without premium features.

 That's a good thing.
-When we look at the biggest smartphone trends of the past year or so, it dual cameras rank up there with thinner bezels.
-The double camera setup appears on all sorts of phones ranging from high end flagships, like the iPhone 7 Plus and LG V30 to affordable options, like the Huawei Honor 9.
+When we look at the biggest phone trends of the past year or so, dual cameras rank up there with thinner bezels.
+The double camera setup appears on all sorts of phones ranging from high-end flagships, like the iPhone 7 Plus and LG V30 to affordable options, like the Huawei Honor 9.
 Samsung is clearly angling to do the same.

 Samsung Galaxy J7+ specs: